GSA/ficam-federation/_design/06_federation_protocols.md

 - Refer to Section 11 Examples of NIST SP 800-63C for SAML OIDC and Kerberos.
 - Introduce FPKI and provide links to the FPKI Guides for more information.

 The federation protocols are used to transfer data from the CSP to SP during a federation process.
-Though you will find different types of protocols used in federated identity systems, we will discussed the following protocols that relate to the Federal Government:
+Though you will find different types of protocols used in federated identity systems, we will discuss the following protocols that relate to the Federal Government:

 - [SAML](#security-assertion-markup-language-saml)
 - [OpenID Connect iGov](#openid-connect-igov-oidc-igov)